vadimsj/redland-renovations/README.md

 # Redland Renovations

-This website has been built to improve the existing website for Redland Renovations, which serves as the portfolio and point of contact for a property renovation company in Bristol, UK.
+This website has been built to improve the existing website for Redland Renovations, which serves as a portfolio and point of contact for a property renovation company in Bristol, UK.

 ![Responsive Mockup](link)